NERC-CEH/datalab/code/provision/terraform/README.md

 ### Bootstrap

-The bootstrap process performs two operations:
+The bootstrap process performs several operations:

+* Configure the `/etc/hosts` file for the bastion server to allow all private hosts to be addressed by name.
-* Install Python 2.7 onto each box allowing Ansible to function corrrectly
+* Install Python 2.7 onto each box allowing Ansible to function corrrectly.
+* Configure the `/etc/hosts` file for all private servers.
 * Extend the drive to make use of all attached storage as the initial volumes are too small for use as Kubernetes nodes.